Davis-Fan/X-Blossom/README.md

 $ ./Blossom ../Example_Dataset/Example_Realworld_Datasets/StackOverflow/stackOverflow_rowOffsets.txt ../Example_Dataset/Example_Realworld_Datasets/StackOverflow/stackOverflow_columnIndices.txt 8
 ```

-The program will execute the *same* test for 20 runs.
-The third parameter is 1, indicating it is a parallel program.
-The forth parameter is 8, which is the number of threads used in the parallel program.
+The third parameter is 8, which is the number of threads used in the parallel program.

 ---